cypress-io/cypress/docs/source/guides/core-concepts/dead-simple-debugging.md

+---
 title: Dead Simple Debugging
 comments: true
 ---

+{% note info %}
-# What You'll Learn
+### {% fa fa-graduation-cap %} What You'll Learn

-- how Cypress runs in the runloop with your code, keeping debugging simple and understandable for modern web developers
+- How Cypress runs in the runloop with your code, keeping debugging simple and understandable for modern web developers
-- how Cypress embraces the standard DevTools
+- How Cypress embraces the standard DevTools
-- how and when to use `debugger` and the shorthand `.debug()` command
+- How and when to use `debugger` and the shorthand `.debug()` command
+{% endnote %}

 # Using `debugger`